The powers that be are waging a war on your wealth.

 This dealer demands interest on every hand you play.
 Most people have no idea that our debt is monetized.
 Americans pay interest to the Federal Reserve for every dollar they print [fact check].

-Yet few understand how the Federal Reserve works.
+Yet few understand how this shadowy organization works.
 Fewer still understand the full significance.

 Is it really surprising?